Fall in love with copy.

 to fall for you.

-In short: I am a copywriter who writes copy (no surprises there) and nonfiction.
+This page is a portfolio, not a CV.
+So let me cut to the chase: I am a copywriter who writes copy (no surprises there) and nonfiction.

 On the posters below, you can find examples of my copy for Campus Living Villages’ Bournemouth University village.